DigitByte/Completely-3D-printed-Gearboxes-for-Robotics/README.md

 # Completely-3D-printed-Gearboxes-for-Robotics
-CAD files for the completely 3D printed gearboxes
+STEP and STL files for the completely 3D printed gearboxes

 ## License